Interested in the 10 best corporate website design examples?

 While the Washington Post’s logo reinforces its longstanding reputation for excellence, the site’s layout helps it to cram as many news stories, ads, and other information into each page without overwhelming its readers.
 This is important as their article length is far greater than rivals like the BBC or Fox news.
 Because of this, the concentration required by readers is generally greater, so distracting or overwhelming page designs would not be beneficial to its readers.

 You might expect an organization like NASA to have a world-class website and if you do, you’d be right.
-What is really interesting about the site is that it is clearly aimed to capture the imagination of younger readers.
+What is really interesting about the site is that it clearly intends to capture the imagination of younger readers.
 The homepage is crammed with the latest stories, each of which is presented via a captivating picture that grabs the readers attention.
 This is clearly a device aimed at appealing to children and young adults, and is something that works perfectly.

 The site has quick access tabs to various categories of information to help speed up the browsing process.
 It also includes a really useful events box that keeps readers up to date in real time about all NASA’s upcoming events.

 Bienville have opted for a site that offers very little in the way of information but rather is designed to act more as a web business card to give prospective clients their contact information.
 One notable feature is that the bottom image subtly changes as readers scroll down the page.
 This feature really helps to draw attention to their contact information underneath.
-It is a nice single page website and stands as a great example of how good pictures and very little information can successfully sell an image.
+It is a nice single-page website and stands as a great example of how good pictures and very little information can successfully sell an image.

 Naturally, any architecture firm wants to create an eye-catching website.
 A great example of is Arte-Charpentier, whose site is incredibly unique and creative.
 The homepage is a cartoon-like map of a city that has embedded links to the various projects the company has created in the past.
 Upon clicking one of these links, readers are redirected to the project page which gives extensive details about the concept and the design the company came up with for each one.